sheepreak/Movies-Times-API/README.md

 #### User (to be confirmed after auth is done)

 - ID - string: User ID
-- Email - string: User mail (may be in token ?)
 - Token - string: User token containing their infos

 #### Subscription